roytang/blog/content/post/2022/01/captain-toad/index.md

 Too bad about missing completion; I would have surely been able to do everything if I had more time to "git gud", as they say.
 But still, the price was right, and I did enjoy most of the game, despite the more annoying levels, so I am thankful to Nintendo for the "free" game.

 {{% photos credits %}}

+<time>[2022-12-29]</time> Edit: Added a screenshot of the stats for this game from the Switch Year in Review.